Structural properties of biclique graphs and the distance formula: General properties

 In this section we present some properties of the biclique graph related to connectivity.
 First we recall the theorem in~\cite{GroshausSzwarcfiterJGT2010} that gives a necessary condition for a graph to be a biclique graph.

 \begin{theorem}[\cite{GroshausSzwarcfiterJGT2010}] Let $G$ be a graph such that $G=KB(H)$, for some graph $H$.
-Then every induced $P_3$ of $G$ is contained in an induced \textit{diamond} or an induced \textit{gem} of $G$ as shown in Figure~\ref{FigtMarina}. \end{theorem}
+Then every induced $P_3$ of $G$ is contained in an induced diamond or an induced gem of $G$ as shown in Figure~\ref{FigtMarina}. \end{theorem}

-In Section~\ref{sectDist} we give a different proof of the Theorem~\ref{tMarina}.
-One question that arises from Theorem~\ref{tMarina} is: Given a graph $G$ such that every induced $P_3$ is contained in a \textit{diamond} or in a \textit{gem}; is $G=KB(H)$ for some graph $H$?
-In Section~\ref{sectDist} we show that this question is false by proving a result that allows us to construct graphs that have every induced $P_3$ in a \textit{diamond} or in a \textit{gem} although they are not biclique graphs.
+In Section~\ref{sectDist} we give a different proof of Theorem~\ref{tMarina}.
+One question that arises from Theorem~\ref{tMarina} is: Given a graph $G$ such that every induced $P_3$ is contained in a diamond or in a gem; is $G=KB(H)$ for some graph $H$?
+In Section~\ref{sectDist} we show that the answer is ``No'', by proving a result that allows us to construct graphs that have every induced $P_3$ in a diamond or in a gem although they are not biclique graphs.

 Next we show the connectivity relation between $G$ and $KB(G)$.

 \begin{proposition} Let $G$ be a graph. $G$ is connected if and only if $KB(G)$ is connected. \end{proposition}